AI-ML-Classifiers

 What’s even more interesting is that all these classifiers can use your webcam for live testing, video files, or image files!

-Please read this webpage carefully to understand how to use each classifier and how to run the main script to choose and run any of the classifiers.
+Please read this README file carefully to understand how to use each classifier and how to run the main script to choose and run any of the classifiers.
 Happy classifying! 🚀

 Table of Contents